• Skip to primary navigation

 Don't overmix the cake batter, or your cake will be denser.
 Note: Do not use a standing or electric mixer for best results.
 These tend to overmix your batter because they remove the air bubbles.

 Step 4: Pour batter into the greased round cake pans.
 You can also prepare your pans by lining the bottom with parchment paper.
 This will ensure your cake comes out of the pan easily.
-Use a rubber spatula to smooth the batter out, even in the pans.
+Use a rubber spatula to smooth the batter, even in the pans.

 Step 5: Bake the cake layers at 350º F for 20 minutes.
-If you use a larger round cake pan, you must adjust your bake time!
-(The layer pans I used are pretty thin so the cakes bake quickly.)
+You must adjust your bake time if you use a larger round cake pan!
+(I used thin layer pans, so the cakes bake quickly.)

 Use the toothpick test to see if your cake is baked.
 Insert a toothpick into the middle of the cake.
 If it comes back clean, your cake is done baking.
 If there are crumbs or batter on your toothpick, bake it longer.